northeastern-rc/rc-public-documentation/docs/source/hardware/hardware_overview.rst

         srun --constraint=ib --pty /bin/bash
         srun --constraint="[ivybridge|zen2]" --pty /bin/bash #this uses the OR operator | to select either an ivybridge or zen2 node.

 Note, using a constraint can mean that you will wait longer for your job to start, as the scheduler (Slurm) will need to find and allocate the appropriate hardware that you have specified for your job.
 For more information about running jobs, see :ref:`using_slurm`.
-Also, note that only the OR operator ``|`` is supported at this time.
+Finally, at this time only the OR operator ``|`` is supported when using ``--contraint``.